Getting Started on Globus

 Setting up Globus endpoint on your personal computer

 It is likely you will need to transfer files between your preferred cluster and your home computer at some point.
-To set up Globus on your home computer, first register for an account with Globus connect by going here and click sign in.
-You can set up an account using google using the following steps here if your university or company does not have a subscription.
+To set up Globus on your home computer,

 You have access to Globus plus features with an XSEDE account (required for Jetstream – if you don’t have one, go here and fill out the form.
 It does not take long.
 See here for more detail on getting started on XSEDE and Jetstream).
-Globus plus allows you to transfer files between two personal computers or between Jetstream image to personal computer.
-Login into your globus account, and select on “Accounts”.
+Globus plus allows you to transfer files between two personal computers or between Jetstream image to

 Go to subsection “Globus Plus”.
 Under “Select another organization” select option XSEDE Plus Sponsor.